zer2/fantasy-basketball-optimizer/about/auctions.md

 \end{cases}
 $$

-Visually, this looks like a truncated normal distribution

-<iframe width = "896" height = "504" src="https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/44674625-7bfd-43e7-bbd8-caa5318a569c"> </iframe>

-It is important to remember that without any investment into a particular roster slot, a drafter can always choose a replacement-level player for essentially no cost.
+It is important to remember that without any investment into a particular roster slot, a manager can always choose a replacement-level player for essentially no cost.
 Players with exactly replacement value before perturbation ($\mu = 0$) have post-perturbation value

 $$
 S=